justinfineberg/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+'useRouteMatch' is used for letting you access the state of the router, speciffically it matches the current URL and gives you access to match data without rendering a Route.

 1. How would you explain form validation to someone who has never programmed before?

+Form Validation is setting up your forms to make sure that inputs are added correctly.
+It's making sure both the computer and the user knows specific things need to be true to submit a form.
+For example, an email input should recieve only an email.

 1. In 1-2 sentences, define end to end testing.

+End to end testing is code testing that ensures that every element of an app is being tested.
+It is making sure to test every desired action on the page and that it goes through successfully.

 ## Instructions